 Access to our 13 x 13 foot kitchen, to the right from the back porch, had light blue walls and dark linoleum floor covering.
 Daddy’s straight back chair sat at the head of the “eating table,” and a long bench on one side and few upright chairs surrounded the rest.
 Three hutches served as cupboards.
 One featured a built-in flour sifter.
 The main attraction was anchored in the corner, a large black cast-iron wood-burning cook stove (circa 1930) with its four burners, baking oven and two warming closets.

 There was a 13 x 13-foot living-sleeping room, on each side, midway through the breezeway.
-Mom and Dads were on the right.
+Momma and Daddies were on the right.
 The original wood plank flooring was worn smooth from decades of foot traffic.
 Oval framed pictures of relatives long passed hung on the unpainted walls.
 A rustic black iron bedstead supported a feather bed on its frame, and a couple of straight back hickory chairs with bulrush seats rested nearby.

 A fireplace with a small hearth and brick surround rested in the center of the outer wall.
 A pair of blackened Andirons embellished with the image of a dog was used to raise the logs off the hearth and prevent them from falling forward.
 Two tall translucent vases filled with noteworthy papers sat on the mantel.
-An old dresser missing its mirror, was stationed in the corner near the fireplace.
+An old dresser, missing its mirror, was stationed in the corner near the fireplace.
 Mommas foot powered Honeymoon (brand) sewing machine (circa 1910) rested nearby.

-A window of about three to five feet, configured with 8 x 10 inch sheets of glass, was located to the right of the fireplace, and yielded a view north and the gravel road.
+A window of about three to five feet, configured with 8 x 10 inch sheets of glass, was located to the right of the fireplace, and yielded a view north, toward the gravel road.
 Some of the panes were held in place with dressmaker pins and needles pushed into their wooden frames.
 A similar window on the right side wall provided a view of the front porch and beyond.

 The room across the hall was identical and similarly furnished, except for an additional bed and walls that were painted a light blue.